OctopusDeploy/blog/blog/2021-02/multi-tenancy-release-management/index.md

 ---
 title: Multi-Tenancy Release Management with Octopus Deploy
-description: Leveraging the new Deploy Child Octopus Deploy Project step template for multi-tenancy scenarios.
+description: How to use the new Deploy Child Octopus Deploy Project step template for multi-tenancy scenarios.
 author: bob.walker@octopus.com
 visibility: public
 published: 2021-12-31